Pokémon Unite sees the world of Pokémon branch out into yet another genre of the gaming world in what is the franchise’s first MOBA title.

 - Gengar (plus Gastly and Haunter)

-Wild Pokemon that have been spotted in Pokémon Unite footage so far include:
+Wild Pokemon that have been spotted in Pokémon Unite footage (and leaked footage) so far include:

 That’s all we know so far about Pokémon Unite, but stay tuned – we’ll update this guide as soon as we have more information on this exciting new MOBA.